memory-network/Memory-Blockchain/README.md

-Simplified UTXO based transaction model, with small on chain state Lisp-style turing complete functional programming language for money related use cases BLS keys and aggregate signatures (only one signature per block) Pooling protocol (in development) that allows farmers to have control of making blocks Support for light clients with fast, objective syncing A growing community of explorer and developers around the world
+Simplified UTXO based transaction model, with small on chain state Lisp-style turing complete functional programming language for money related use cases BLS keys and aggregate signatures (only one signature per block) Pooling protocol (in development) that allows explorer to have control of making blocks Support for light clients with fast, objective syncing A growing community of explorer and developers around the world